-- 1 Generate the graph from the appropriate Outline Report.
-Refer to "Working with Graphs" on page 70 for information on formatting TrackRecord graphs. - 2 From the Edit menu, choose Copy to add the TrackRecord graph to the Windows Clipboard. - 3 Activate the window for your target application. - 4 From the Edit menu, choose Paste. - 5 Optionally, if the target application lets you edit bitmap images, change the colors or layout of the TrackRecord graph.
+- Tip: Graphs copied from TrackRecord to other applications will not change when the data in TrackRecord changes. - 1 Generate the graph from the appropriate Outline Report.
+Refer to "Working with Graphs" on page 76 for information on formatting TrackRecord graphs. - 2 From the Edit menu, choose Copy to add the TrackRecord graph to the Windows Clipboard. - 3 Activate the window for your target application. - 4 From the Edit menu, choose Paste. - 5 Optionally, if the target application lets you edit bitmap images, change the colors or layout of the TrackRecord graph.